clairep94/starling-roundup/README.md

 - [ ] Update login/logout to use the user identity endpoint instead of accounts
 - [ ] Update authenticated endpoints to check for token timeout then autologout if timed out
 - [ ] Update app.js check to use this as well

+- [ ] Update all instances of $fetch to use native fetch